On 2-representation infinite algebras arising from dimer models: Stable categories of (graded) MCM modules and tilting objects

 \begin{remark} In many contexts of mathematics and physics, finding all perfect matchings of a dimer model is the fundamental problem.
 For a consistent dimer model, boundary perfect matchings can be determined by using zigzag paths (see e.g., \cite[Subsection~4.6,4.7]{Bro}, \cite[Subsection~3.4]{Gul}), especially corner ones are determined uniquely.
 On the other hand, by Theorem~\ref{pm_mutation_equiv} if we find an internal perfect matching $\sfD$, then we can obtain all internal perfect matchings corresponding to the same interior lattice point as $\sfD$ using the mutations.
 Thus, the mutations give an effective way to list all perfect matchings. \end{remark}

 \begin{example} We consider the following consistent dimer model and the associated quiver $Q$.
-Here, the rightmost figure is the PM polygon $\Delta$ of this dimer model, and the triangulation given in this figure induces a crepant resolution of the associated toric singularity.
-In particular, using the method in Remark~\ref{method_make_triangulation}, we see that this crepant resolution is isomorphic to $\calM_\theta(Q)$ with the generic parameter $\theta=(-7,1,\cdots,1)$.
+Here, the rightmost figure is the PM polygon $\Delta$, and the triangulation given in this figure induces a crepant resolution of the associated toric singularity.
+In particular, using the method in Remark~\ref{method_make_triangulation}, we see that this crepant resolution is isomorphic to $\calM_\theta(Q)$ with the generic parameter $\theta=(-7,1, \dots,1)$.

 { \coordinate (B1) at (1,3); \coordinate (B2) at (7,3); \coordinate (B3) at (1,7); \coordinate (B4) at (7,7); \coordinate (B5) at (1,11); \coordinate (B6) at (7,11);

 \coordinate (W1) at (4,1); \coordinate (W2) at (10,1); \coordinate (W3) at (4,5); \coordinate (W4) at (10,5); \coordinate (W5) at (4,9); \coordinate (W6) at (10,9); \draw[line width=0.1cm] (0,0) rectangle (12,12);